How to Reduce Carbon Footprint in Textile Industry

 How Can Better Textiles Reduce Carbon Emissions?

 Some of the most common textiles are also the most harmful to the environment.
 Cotton necessitates more pesticide use than any other crop in the U.S., and polyester requires the use of over 70,000,000 barrels of oil each year.
-Alternative textiles such as flax, hemp, and even “spider silk” are increasingly being seen as an alternative to traditional fabrics, in part because of their increased sustainability.
+Alternative textiles such as flax, hemp, and even “spider silk” are increasingly being seen as an alternative to traditional fabrics, because of their increased sustainability.
 Many of these textiles offer properties such as conductivity and high-tensile strength that make them ideal for use in technical applications.

 Traditional textiles require a great deal of resources to grow, procure, and process.
 Synthetic technical textiles such as acrylic fiber can be produced in-house requiring only common chemical compounds and specialized equipment.
 Additionally, these textiles can be made to exacting specifications making them ideal for small-batch or custom orders.